 Our review is designed to help you maximize your score on the Hospice and Palliative Exam.
-StatPearls questions and articles are linked directly to The American Board of Surgery®, The American Board of Internal Medicine®, The American Board of Psychiatry and Neurology®, The American Osteopathic Board of Neurology and Psychiatry® content outlines.
+StatPearls questions and articles are based on our experts review of the The American Board of Surgery®, The American Board of Internal Medicine®, The American Board of Psychiatry and Neurology®, The American Osteopathic Board of Neurology and Psychiatry®, The American Board of Emergency Medicine®, The American Board of Family Medicine®, and The American Academy of Hospice and Palliative Medicine®. topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Hospice and Palliative Exam.

 Achieve top scores

 The StatPearls hospice and palliative care prep questions, hospice and palliative care review questions, and hospice and palliative care test questions will help you achieve a top score on the Hospice and Palliative Examination.
 140 authors and 3 editors have contributed to the development of the Hospice and Palliative Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the Hospice and Palliative Exam?

 The Hospice and Palliative Exam is 8 hours.